Guides

 Professional Indemnity Insurance

-Covers claims that your professional advice or service caused financial loss.
+Covers claims that your professional advice or service caused someone a financial loss.
 In floristry, this might apply if:

-- You provide the wrong flowers for a wedding and the client claims for the cost of replacement or emotional distress
+• You provide the wrong flowers for a wedding and the client claims for the cost of replacement or for distress

-- Your design does not match what was agreed and the client demands compensation
+• Your design does not match what was agreed and the client wants compensation

-This is more relevant for wedding and event florists who take significant deposits and work to detailed briefs.
+This matters most for wedding and event florists who take sizeable deposits and work to a detailed brief.

 Stock and Contents Insurance

-Covers your business contents (tools, equipment, display furniture, refrigeration units) and stock (flowers, plants, sundries) against theft, fire, flood, and other damage.
+Covers your business contents (tools, equipment, display furniture, fridges) and stock (flowers, plants, sundries) against theft, fire, flood, and other damage.

-Fresh flower stock is particularly vulnerable.
-A fridge failure overnight can destroy thousands of pounds worth of inventory.
-A burst pipe can flood your shop.
-Contents insurance protects against these losses.
+Fresh flower stock is the soft spot here.
+A fridge that fails overnight can wipe out thousands of pounds of stock.
+A burst pipe can flood the shop.
+Contents insurance protects against those losses.

 Goods in Transit Insurance

-Covers your stock and finished arrangements while being transported in your vehicle.
-If your delivery van is involved in an accident and the contents are destroyed, standard motor insurance typically does not cover the goods inside.
+Covers your stock and finished arrangements while they are in your vehicle.
+If your delivery van is in an accident and the contents are ruined, standard motor insurance usually does not cover the goods inside.

-This is important if you transport high-value event installations.
-A wedding's worth of flowers in the back of a van can easily represent £2,000-£5,000 in value.
+This matters if you move high-value event installations.
+A wedding's worth of flowers in the back of a van can easily sit at £2,000-£5,000.

 Business Vehicle Insurance

-If you use a van or car for deliveries, you need commercial vehicle insurance (not personal motor insurance).
-Your personal policy will not cover business use, and driving without appropriate cover invalidates your insurance entirely.
+If you use a van or car for your delivery run, you need commercial vehicle insurance, not personal motor insurance.
+A personal policy will not cover business use, and driving without the right cover invalidates the policy entirely.

 Cyber Insurance

-An emerging consideration for florists who take online orders and store customer data.
+A newer consideration for florists who take orders online and store customer data.
 Covers losses from data breaches, cyber attacks, and fraudulent transactions.
-More relevant for florists with e-commerce websites processing card payments.
+Most relevant for shops with an e-commerce site that processes card payments.

 What It Costs

-Florist insurance costs vary depending on your business size, turnover, number of employees, and the types of cover you need.
+What florist insurance costs depends on your size, turnover, how many people you employ, and the cover you pick.

 Solo / Freelance Florist